Templeton Area Redevelopment

 - Provide feedback on draft public open house materials to help ensure better-informed input and better decisions

-The Advisory Committee is does not make any decisions about the project, endorse the redevelopment, or speak on behalf of YVR or fellow residents.
+The Advisory Committee does not make any decisions about the project, endorse the redevelopment, or speak on behalf of YVR or fellow residents.

 Getting in Touch